-How does one capture the experience of anonymously watching a young woman taking her lunch break in a makeshift office in the back of a Taiwanese 7-11?
+How does one capture the experience of anonymously watching a stranger on their lunch break in a makeshift office in the back of a Taiwanese 7-11?

 Of voyeuristically observing someone as they themselves observe surveillance footage of their own employees working up front, or make the schedule for the following week, or frantically fix their hair into a ponytail and start in on a pixelated, dusty rose colored cake they probably get as a perk of the job?